deeheber/note-service-next-generation/README.md

 }
 ```

-2. More Coming Soon
+2. Update note (coming soon)

+3. Delete note (coming soon)

 ## Authorization

 Currently it is using the default setting which is auth via API key.
 You can obtain the API key from the AppSync console after a successful deploy.
 Alternatively, you can run this command using the AWS CLI and the api id that printed out to your console after a successfuly deploy:

 ```
 aws appsync list-api-keys --api-id <api id here>
 ```

-Remember this is key is good for 7 days then refreshes.
+This is key is good for 7 days then refreshes.

 If you're using Postman or making API calls through a client make sure to set a header `x-api-key` to the value of your API key.